 In 1994, The Klezmer Music Foundation, Inc. was founded to

 keep klezmer music alive and flourishing through education and outreach.
 Today, it thrives and offers programs to keep:

 teaching the art of klezmer and Yiddish music to today's young musicians.

 reaching out to seniors, school children, and other audiences who would not otherwise have the opportunity to see live performances of klezmer music.

 being musical ambassadors to the community and the world through collaboration in the arts.

 Learn More About Us:

-The Klezmer Music Foundation and its groups (Maxwell Street Klezmer Band, the Junior Klezmer Orchestra, the Salaam-Shalom Music Project, and three congregational bands) have all been put on hold through at least mid-May, or for however much longer public gatherings are banned.
+The Klezmer Music Foundation and its groups (Maxwell Street Klezmer Band, the Junior Klezmer Orchestra, the Salaam-Shalom Music Project, and three congregational bands) have all been put on hold for however much longer there are limitations on public gatherings.